 How to Get There

-From Manila [MNL], you can book a flight to either Surigao City [SUG] or Siargao [IAO].
+From Manila [MNL], take a flight to either Siargao [IAO] or Surigao [SUG].

-If you arrive via Surigao City, proceed the the city’s terminal and hop on a van or a Bachelor Express bus (₱100) to Hayanggabon Port then ride a pump boat to the Municipality of Socorro in Bucas Grande Island.
-There are several outrigger bancas available at Socorro for your Sohoton Bay sojourn.
-Island hopping rates starts at ₱2000.
-Another Surigao option is to catch the 12:30PM boat (₱150)to Socorro from the port.
+If you arrive via Surigao City, proceed the the city’s terminal, and then hop on a van or a Bachelor Express bus (₱100) to Hayanggabon Port.
+Transfer to a pump boat bound for the Municipality of Socorro in Bucas Grande Island.
+Another option is to catch the 12:30PM boat (₱150) to Socorro from the Surigao City port.

 If you arrive via Siargao, head to Dapa port using any available island transport.
 From Dapa, you can ride the 8:00AM or 4:00PM boat to Socorro (₱100).